Didas-git/Nekdis/README.md

 #### Creating a schema

-All the current types apart from array on redis-om would not be changed but support for nested objects and tuples would be added.
+All the current types apart from array on redis-om would not be changed but support for nested objects would be added.
 I still dont have a great idea on how to go about nested objects so whats is shown on the example is the current way I can think of doing it.

 ```ts
 import { client } from "redis-om";